Recruitment privacy notice

 If an individual has any concerns about how we are using their personal data then we ask that they contact our Data Protection Officer – Mr Craig Stillwell, Judicium Consulting Ltd. 72 Cannon Street, London, EC4N 6AE email firstname.lastname@example.org, telephone number 0203 3269174 in the first instance.
 However an individual can contact the Information Commissioner’s Office should they consider this to be necessary, at https://ico.org.uk/concerns/.

 If you would like to discuss anything in this privacy notice, please contact:

 Data Protection Officer – Mr Craig Stillwell, Judicium Consulting Ltd. 72 Cannon Street, London, EC4N 6AE email email@example.com, telephone number 0203 3269174 in the first instance

-Brentford School for Girls is a vibrant and multi-cultural comprehensive school providing outstanding education for girls in Hounslow and a number of neighbouring boroughs.
+Brentford School for Girls is a vibrant and multi-cultural comprehensive school and 6th Form providing outstanding education for students in Hounslow and a number of neighbouring boroughs.
 The 2019 Ofsted report recognises the excellent achievement of pupils and that ‘the schools ethos that ‘every child counts’ permeates through the life of the school.
 The report identifies the quality of teachers, community cohesion, safety and well-being and the behaviour of students all as strengths of the school.